qpdf/qpdf/manual/design.rst

 implementation.
 There is nothing in this section that you need to know to use the qpdf library.

-``QPDFObject`` is the basic PDF Object class.
-It is an abstract base class from which are derived classes for each type of PDF object.
-Clients do not interact with Objects directly but instead interact with ``QPDFObjectHandle``.

-When the ``QPDF`` class creates a new object, it dynamically allocates the appropriate type of ``QPDFObject`` and immediately hands the pointer to an instance of ``QPDFObjectHandle``.
-The parser reads a token from the current file position.
-If the token is a not either a dictionary or array opener, an object is immediately constructed from the single token and the parser returns.
-Otherwise, the parser iterates in a special mode in which it accumulates objects until it finds a balancing closer.
-During this process, the ``R`` keyword is recognized and an indirect ``QPDFObjectHandle`` may be constructed.

-The ``QPDF::resolve()`` method, which is used to resolve an indirect object, may be invoked from the ``QPDFObjectHandle`` class.
-It first checks a cache to see whether this object has already been read.
-If not, it reads the object from the PDF file and caches it.
-It the returns the resulting ``QPDFObjectHandle``.
-The calling object handle then replaces its ``std::shared_ptr<QDFObject>`` with the one from the newly returned ``QPDFObjectHandle``.
-In this way, only a single copy of any direct object need exist and clients can access objects transparently without knowing or caring whether they are direct or indirect objects.
-Additionally, no object is ever read from the file more than once.
-That means that only the portions of the PDF file that are actually needed are ever read from the input file, thus allowing the qpdf package to take advantage of this important design goal of PDF files.
+In a PDF file, objects may be direct or indirect.
+Direct objects are objects whose representations appear directly in PDF syntax.
+Indirect objects are references to objects by their ID.
+The qpdf library uses the ``QPDFObjectHandle`` type to hold onto objects and to abstract away in most cases whether the object is direct or indirect.

+Internally, ``QPDFObjectHandle`` holds onto a shared pointer to the underlying object value.
+When direct object is created, the ``QPDFObjectHandle`` that holds it is not associated with a ``QPDF`` object.
+When an indirect object reference is created, it starts off in an *unresolved* state and must be associated with a ``QPDF`` object, which is considered its *owner*.
+To access the actual value of the object, the object must be *resolved*.
+This happens automatically when the the object is accessed in any way.

+To resolve an object, qpdf checks its object cache.
+If not found in the cache, it attempts to read the object from the input source associated with the ``QPDF`` object.
+If it is not found, a ``null`` object is returned.
+A ``null`` object is an object type, just like boolean, string, number, etc. It is not a null pointer.
+The PDF specification states that an indirect reference to an object that doesn't exist is to be treated as a ``null``.
+The resulting object, whether a ``null`` or the actual object that was read, is stored in the cache.
+If the object is later replaced or swapped, the underlying object remains the same, but its value is replaced.
+This way, if you have a ``QPDFObjectHandle`` to an indirect object and the object by that number is replaced (by calling ``QPDF::replaceObject`` or ``QPDF::swapObjects``), your ``QPDFObjectHandle`` will reflect the new value of the object.
+This is consistent with what would happen to PDF objects if you were to replace the definition of an object in the file.

-If the requested object is inside of an object stream, the object stream itself is first read into memory.
+When reading an object from the input source, if the requested object is inside of an object stream, the object stream itself is first read into memory.
 Then the tokenizer reads objects from the memory stream based on the offset information stored in the stream.
 Those individual objects are cached, after which the temporary buffer holding the object stream contents is discarded.
 In this way, the first time an object in an object stream is requested, all objects in the stream are cached.

 The following example should clarify how ``QPDF`` processes a simple file.